-Many students benefit from a nutritional snack during the morning or afternoon (dependent on lunch time) in order to optimize their learning.
-A brief time (approximately 10 minutes) will be allotted in 5K through 5th grade classrooms during which the students can eat a snack if they choose to do so.
+We recognize that many students need a nutritional snack during the morning in order to optimize their learning capabilities.
+A brief time (approximately 10 minutes) will be allotted in Senior Kindergarten through Fifth Grade classrooms during which the students can eat a snack if they choose to do so.
 The students will continue to be involved in class activities or individual work as they are eating their snacks.
-We ask that parents/guardians send a nutritious snack that can be eaten as finger food without being too messy.
-No beverages are allowed and no gum is allowed.
-Suggestions for snacks include: fresh or dried fruits or vegetables, pretzels, popcorn, raisins, cheese, etc. We discourage sending a snack that contains peanuts or tree nuts due to student allergies.
+We ask that parents send a nutritious snack that can be eaten as finger food without being messy.
+No beverages are allowed and no gum is allowed at school.
+Foods that we suggest for snacks include: crackers, fresh vegetables, pretzels, popcorn, raisins, fresh fruit, and/or cheese.